 The TCTF is one of the last truly singletrack mountain bike races in Michigan.
-With 40 and 25 miles race options, plus the option to tour the course at your own speed, it’s the only time nearly 40 miles of unmarked singletrack trails in Traverse City are signed.
+With 40 and 25 miles race options, plus the option to tour the course at your own speed and support Northern Michigan Mountain Bike Association.

 45 or 100 miles of gravel goodness in Manistee.
 Pick your challenge and enjoy stunning sights in this self-supported race.
 There’s also a race for the little ones so they can get a taste of the thrill of racing.

 It’s the biggest one-day race of the season.
 With more than 5,000 riders making the trek from Kalkaska to Traverse City, this is the final race of the year for most mountain bikers and by far the biggest party.
 The race typically sells out by August.